 - SSS Medical Certificate Form filled out by the attending physician

-- Supporting medical documents like Operating record, Laboratory, X-ray, ECG, and other diagnostic results.
-For vehicular accidents with third party involvement, present a Police Report.
+- Supporting medical documents like Operating records, Laboratory, X-ray, ECG, and other diagnostic results.
+For vehicular accidents with third-party involvement, present a Police Report.

 The daily allowance you can claim from the SSS Sickness Benefit is equivalent to 90% of your daily salary credit.